 Long-Term Fat Loss: Is the Afterburn Effect Burnt Out?

-“Bro, have you heard about the Afterburn Effect?
-Basically, if you work super hard you can get your body to burn tons of fat even long after you’ve finished training.
-It’s how all these big guys stay lean.”
+Have you ever heard of the Afterburn Effect?
+Basically, the premise of it is if you work super hard you can get your body to burn tons of fat even long after you’ve finished workout and left the gym for the day.
+It is apparently how all these big guys stay lean.

-This is literally a phrase I heard in a gym while I was training a few years ago.
+This is something I heard about in a gym while I was training a few years ago.
 I remember thinking to myself that I’ve heard of that effect before and I had never looked into it much.
 I knew what EPOC was (excess post-exercise oxygen consumption) and that is a real thing, but can you actually burn a significant amount of calories that would lead to fat loss or at the very least the maintenance of fat loss long-term?
 Let’s find out!

 Weight Loss Maintenance

 You’ve probably been training for a decent amount of time, and once you do you start to realize that achieving goals is one thing; holding onto them for long periods of time is a whole other animal.
 It’s true that when it comes to muscle mass, it takes far less volume to maintain it than it does to build it (I’ve covered volume thresholds for hypertrophy in a previous article) .
 However, do the same rules apply to fat loss?

 If we’re talking about long-term weight-loss maintenance in the general population, success, as it’s defined by the American Journal of Clinical Nutrition, is losing 10% of initial body weight and keeping it off for at least 1 year .
 If you’re in the field, maybe you’ve had clients that have difficulty with weight-loss maintenance, or maybe you’re having trouble with it yourself.
 In either case, we might look to training techniques as a way to improve our chances without making huge changes to diet – and this is where we might run into some problems because: